Many intended mothers are surprised and excited to learn that even without experiencing pregnancy, they may be able to breastfeed their new babies.

 - Breastfeeding Without Birthing: This site links breastfeeding parents to various resources, information and an online community designed for adoptive and intended mothers.

 - Human Milk 4 Human Babies: Human Milk 4 Human Babies connects breastmilk donors with intended mothers and others in need of donations.
-Their community network pages allow new parents to find local women willing to donate excess breastmilk.

 - La Leche League: LLL provides mother-to-mother support, encouragement, information and education to all mothers interested in breastfeeding.